The Repairing Standard

 Overriding all the above are HMO regulations which place additional requirements on Landlords and which can be advised independently.(Back to top)

 How will the act be enforced?

-On your behalf, we are obliged to ensure each tenant is advised of the PRHP and to confirm by declaration to the tenant that you will comply with the ‘Repairing Standard’.
-The essential part of the declaration is that an address be provided for The Private Rented Housing Panel.
-The PRHP is another addition (Ch4.
-Sect 21-29) and is the means by which tenants have remedy to Landlords not meeting their obligations.
+On your behalf, we are obliged to ensure each tenant is advised of the First Tier Tribunal Housing and Property Chamber.
+The Housing and Property Chamber is the means by which tenants have remedy to Landlords and Agents not meeting their obligations.

-Any application to the panel will be made known to the Landlord who will be given the right to reply or with the agreement of the tenant resolve matters by mediation.(Back to top)
+Any application to the First Tier Tribunal will be made known to the Landlord who will be given the right to reply or with the agreement of the tenant resolve matters by mediation.(Back to top)

-The PRHP has powers to grant an enforcement order and also abate rent up to 90%.
+The Housing and Property Chamber has powers to grant an enforcement order and also abate rent up to 90%.
 Failure to comply with an enforcement order is a criminal offence; details are also attached to land registry records until complied with and will prevent a subsequent tenancy on terms other than those they have dictated.(Back to top)

 What about vindictive tenants?

-Those powers and actions of the PRHP need taken in context and the President of the PRHP will not look at or give consideration to vexatious or trivial applications.
-Where tenants contact the PRHP and the complaint is considered frivolous or vexations the tenants will be advised, no reference will be made to the landlord but the matter will be logged against both tenant and property.(Back to top)
+Those powers and actions of the First Tier Tribunal need taken in context and the Presidentwill not look at or give consideration to vexatious or trivial applications.
+Where tenants contact the First Tier Tribunal and the complaint is considered frivolous or vexations the tenants will be advised, no reference will be made to the landlord but the matter will be logged against both tenant and property.(Back to top)

 What about energy efficiency?